clintondurney/grass-stomata-geometry/README.md

 # grass-stomata-geometry
 MorophDynamX and MorphoMechanX code used in "Grasses exploit geometry to achieve improved guard cell dynamics"

-### (May 10, 2023: Currently being amended)

 The following code was used in "Grasses exploit geometry to achieve improved guard cell dynamics" Durney et. al. 2023.
+DOI to the publication to be provided once it is generated.d

 The simulations were run on an Ubuntu 20.04 Virtual Machine [(vmware.org)](vmware.org) without use of an NVIDIA graphics card.
 However, the CUDA library and Thrust need to be installed for the models to compile.
 These can be installed [here](https://developer.nvidia.com/cuda-downloads?target_os=Linux&target_arch=x86_64&Distribution=Ubuntu&target_version=20.04&target_type=deb_local).